 Recipe adapted from my pear cranberry crisp.

-To make this recipe nut free: omit the sliced almonds and use ¾ cup whole wheat flour and ¾ cup oats instead of the almond meal and oats specified above.
+Make it nut free: Omit the sliced almonds and use ¾ cup whole wheat flour and ¾ cup oats instead of the almond meal and oats specified above.
 It will no longer be gluten free.
 If you want to keep it gluten free, I suspect that you could replace the almond meal with oat flour or more oats (haven’t tried that, please comment if you do!).

-Wait, what’s arrowroot starch?
+What’s arrowroot starch?
 Arrowroot starch is a great thickener to use in place of corn starch, which is often genetically modified.
 It’s gluten free, too.
-Look for it in the baking section of well-stocked grocery stores or buy it online.
+Look for it in the baking section of well-stocked grocery stores or buy it online (affiliate link).